Gorerotted

-Gorerotted were an English deathgrind band formed in 1997 that disbanded in January 2008 and reformed with new members as The Rotted.
-Gorerotted's lyrics and song titles were largely inspired by horror films and serial killers.
-The band's song titles often incorporated humorous rhymes or puns such as "Cut, Gut, Beaten, Eaten", "Put Your Bits in a Concrete Mix", and "Only Tools and Corpses", a pun on the popular British sitcom Only Fools and Horses, the latter beginning with a similar introductory drumbeat to the sitcom's theme music.
+Gorerotted are an English deathgrind band that formed in 1997, disbanded in January 2008, and reformed with new members as The Rotted until 2014, before announcing a reunion under their original name in 2026.
+Horror films, VHS Video Nasty films, and serial killers inspired Gorerotted's lyrics and song titles.
+The band's song titles often incorporate humorous rhymes or puns such as "Cut, Gut, Beaten, Eaten", "Put Your Bits in a Concrete Mix", and "Only Tools and Corpses", a pun on British sitcom Only Fools and Horses, the latter beginning with a similar introductory drumbeat to the sitcom's theme music.
+The song "Carrion Smelling" is a pun on the British Carry On (franchise) films.

-Musically, Gorerotted employed a distinctive dual vocal style.
-Originally with Ben McCrow delivering a deep, death growl-style, and Mr. Gore (Jason Merle) providing contrast to this with a high-pitched yelling and screaming.
-When Wilson joined as the band's bass player on the album Only Tools and Corpses he also added to the vocals by delivering high-pitched growls and additional screams, thus the band had three different voices going at times.
-After Mr. Gore's departure in 2004, Wilson took over his vocal parts in the older songs.
-The guitar riffs are often fast and technical, with the bass usually doubling these parts.
+Gorerotted employ a dual vocal style.
+Originally, Goreskin delivered a deep, death growl-style and Mr. Gore provided contrast with high-pitched punk-style yelling and screaming.
+When bassist Wilson joined on the album Only Tools and Corpses, he added high-pitched growls and screams.
+Thus, the band had three voices going at times.
+After Mr. Gore's departure in 2004, Wilson took over his vocal parts in the older songs, and Reverend Trudgill covering the higher vocals.
+The guitar riffs are often fast and technical, and the bass usually doubles these parts.
 Both the guitars and the bass are tuned down one whole-step (guitars are tuned to D), to achieve a heavier sound.
-The drumming is extremely fast, often making use of blast beats and double bass.
+The drumming is fast, often using blast beats and double bass.

-The band released its debut studio album, Mutilated In Minutes in 2002 via Relapse Records.
-It was preceded by a demo release titled Her Gash Did I Slash in 1998.
+The band released its debut studio album, Mutilated In Minutes, in 2000 through the guitarist Fluffy's label, Dead Again Records, before reissuing the work in 2002 via Relapse Records.
+This release was preceded by a 1998 demo titled Her Gash Did I Slash in 1998.
+Gorerotted signed with Metal Blade Records in 2003 and released the album Only Tools And Corpses the same year, followed by their third and final album, New Dawn For The Dead, in 2005.

-During their time together, the band toured the UK and Europe extensively with acts such as Nile, Decapitated, Cryptopsy, Vomitory and Pungent Stench, visited the US to play at Maryland Deathfest in 2007, and appeared in an advert for The Sun newspaper, as well as on the soundtrack to two films, namely The Incredibly Strange People Show and Porn of the Dead, a zombie-themed hardcore pornography release.
+During their early period, the band undertook extensive tours across the UK and Europe alongside acts such as Nile, Decapitated, Cryptopsy, Vomitory and Pungent Stench, traveled to the US to play at Maryland Deathfest in 2007, and appeared in an advert for The Sun newspaper.
+Additionally, they appeared on the soundtrack to two films, The Incredibly Strange People Show and Porn of the Dead, a zombie-themed hardcore pornography release.

-Ben McCrow and Tim Carley renamed the band The Rotted in 2008 when their new material took on more of a death metal/punk vibe and continued to tour and record until splitting in 2014.
+Goreskin and founding member and guitarist Fluffy renamed the band The Rotted in 2008, when their new material adopted a more death metal/punk style.
+They continued to tour and record until disbanding in 2014.

+On the 12th of January 2026, Gorerotted announced they would return to play Damnation Festival.
+Following the death of former bassist Wilson, the band recruited Reverend Trudgill—a former bandmate from The Rotted and former frontman of Screamin' Dæmon—to complete the lineup with Goreskin, Fluffy, and Junky Jon, who were the only members to appear on all three albums.